stollener/100-days-of-code/log.md

 **Thoughts:** It's not easy to find a solution for each problem set.
 But it's worth time, and interesting to do.

+### Day 7: May 12, 2018

+**Working on:** Intro to Computer Science (Udacity)

+**Today's Progress:** Learn about data structure and internet protocol(very basic level).
+Solve various problem sets.

+**Thoughts:** I think I'm still cannot think like computer (computational thinking).
+Coding(solving the problems) are interesting, and I hope it's a small but steady step to be a programmer.